 Compared to other Marigold species, French Marigolds generally remain compact, with an average height of around 12 inches.
 Their flower shapes vary from globes to wonderful double blooms that are bound to turn heads.

 These plants are straightforward to grow, need minimal fertilizing, and produce masses of flowers amongst the spreading foliage.
-The flowering time differs by cultivar, but you can generally see them popping up around late spring and early summer.
+The time marigolds take to flower differs by cultivar, but you can generally see them popping up around late spring and early summer.
 The flowers bloom for around two weeks before seeding, but you can also cut marigold flowers off the stems and bring them indoors to enjoy as cut flowers.

 There are many French Marigold cultivars, each with its own interesting characteristics.
 Try one of these garden favorites: